Adam gets creative with a cape. |

 2. Avoid phony praise and competition.
 Try to be sincere in doing the above and not just offering praise to get someone to do something.
 Sometimes people will change the tone of their voice or dangle praise by pausing and saying, "Who is going to sit quietly and with their legs crossed first?"
 Then they may say, "John is sitting so nice and quiet."
 This makes the praise a reward and competition.
 Eventually kids and/or people either give up on getting the praise and feel bad or see the manipulation in the process.

 3. Express gratitude.
 Instead of offering praise share what someone specifically did that enriched your life and share what need of yours was met.
-This may sound like, "When you stayed after class and put away the markers and took the trash, I felt grateful because it offered me help and support."
+This may sound like, "When you stayed after class and put away the markers and took the trash, I felt thankful because it offered me help and support."

 4. Express your sincere excitement about what they did.
 You can say, "Wow!
 That was something.
 I really liked your play.
 When I see you playing baseball and hitting the ball I am excited and delighted to see you meeting your goals."